Swamp Thing (song): Critical reception

 Music writer and columnist James Masterton wrote, "I can detect a theme developing here over who can make the best dance record out of the silliest original idea.
 As if Doop wasn't bad enough we now have the Grid moving away from ambient dub and scoring their biggest hit ever with a dance track based on a banjo reel."
 He added that it "actually is quite inspired".
-Maria Jimenez from Music & Media remarked that "Grid storms through Europe with their banjo-ignited stormer".
-Andy Beevers from Music Weeks RM Dance Update commented, "Part Two of the Grid's US travelogue takes us east from Texas [with their 1993 single "Texas Cowboys"] to the Deep South, where they successfully set frantic banjo picking against uptempo house beats to create a high energy hoe down."
+Holly Barringer from Melody Maker complimented "Swamp Thing" as "a cheeky little number" and "a kind of Deliverance with disco up its butt", concluding, "You can't help but squeal like a pig at the sheer foot-tappingness of the darn thing."
+Maria Jimenez from Music & Media constated that the group "storms through Europe with their banjo-ignited stormer".
+Andy Beevers from Music Weeks RM Dance Update said, "Part Two of the Grid's US travelogue takes us east from Texas [with their 1993 single "Texas Cowboys"] to the Deep South, where they successfully set frantic banjo picking against uptempo house beats to create a high energy hoe down."
 He also declared it as "a mad banjo and house hybrid [that] works surprisingly well."
-Another editor, James Hamilton described it as "a breezy progressive throbber."